bczy/portfolio/README.md

 Assets made by [ansimuz](https://ansimuz.itch.io/)

 ## TODO
-Finish buildings shader billboard.
 Use camera position instead of moving meshes!
 Not laggy yet but this need to be optimized!
+Fix Firefox scroll system.
+Fixing buildings shader billboard colors.

-Add lights, new screens, rocket launch, voxel 3d
+NTH: Add lights, new screens, rocket launch,

 ## Available Scripts